 "Tonight, I celebrate my drug" -- Roberta Flack and Peabo Bryson

-"Drugs lift us up where we belong" -- Joe Cocker and Jennifer Warnes
+"The power of drugs" -- Huey Lewis and the News"Drugs lift us up where we belong" -- Joe Cocker and Jennifer Warnes

 Incredible, isn't it?
 Who would possibly concieve that this could happen?
 Even more amazing, the most notable offenders are the Beatles.
 Take a look at this list: